c0oid/collatzconjecture/README.md

 This will generate a plot showing the Collatz sequence starting from 6.

-### Script Features

-- Generates the Collatz sequence for the given integer.
-- Visualizes the sequence in a plot, showing each step's value.
-- Provides information about the highest value in the sequence and the number of steps taken to reach 1.

 ### Output

 Upon running the script, it will display a plot of the Collatz sequence and print the following information in the console: